yohanchatelain/fmriprep/docs/pull_request_template.md

 **Please describe here the main features / changes proposed for review and integration in fMRIPrep**

 If this PR addresses some existing problem, please use GitHub's citing tools (eg. ``ref #``, ``closes #`` or ``fixes #``).
+If there is not an existing issue open describing the problem, please consider opening a new issue first and then link it from here (so the *fMRIPrep* has a better understanding of ongoing development efforts and possible overlaps between contributions).

 ## Documentation that should be reviewed